Partial molecular orbitals in face-sharing 3$d$ manganese trimer: Comparative studies on Ba$_{4}$TaMn$_{3}$O$_{12}$ and Ba$_{4}$NbMn$_{3}$O$_{12}$: Ab initio calculations

-To determine a possible magnetic ground state, we used the two simplest antiferromagnetic configurations (denoted as AF1 and AF2) by adopting the ferrimagnetic Mn trimer as the magnetic building block (see Figs.~\ref{DFT_AF12}(a, b)).
+To determine a possible magnetic ground state, we used the two simplest antiferromagnetic configurations (denoted as AF1 and AF2) by adopting the ferrimagnetic Mn trimer as the magnetic building block [see Figs.~\ref{DFT_AF12}(a) and \ref{DFT_AF12}(b)].
 The AF1 state contains a magnetic unit cell that is twice enlarged along the $c$ axis compared to the parent nuclear unit cell with a wave vector, $q$~=~(0, 0, 1/2), whereas the AF2 state has a doubled unit cell along the $a$ axis in an orthorhombic magnetic unit cell based on the in-plane antiferromagnetic order, $q$~=~(1/2, 0, 0).
-We set up the AF1 state based on information provided in Ref.\ \onlinecite{Streltsov2018}, where the antiferromagnetic order within the trimer is coupled ferromagnetically in the $ab$ plane and antiferromagnetically along the $c$ axis.
+We set up the AF1 state based on information provided in Ref.~\cite{Streltsov2018}, where the antiferromagnetic order within the trimer is coupled ferromagnetically in the $ab$ plane and antiferromagnetically along the $c$ axis.
 In our calculations, we detected that the total energy of the orthorhombic AF2 configuration is lower by 178.9~meV and 85.0~meV per formula unit than that of the AF1 state for \BNMO and \BTMO, respectively.
-Additionally, the AF2 magnetic order opened a band gap in \BNMO, as opposed to the AF1 that did not, which is consistent with our understanding from the band dispersion, as shown in Fig.~\ref{DFT_dos_band}(c).
-We also found a similar tendency of MO state in both compounds.
-Note that our calculated band gap of \BTMO is vanishingly small even in the orthorhombic configuration with U$_{eff}$ = 4 eV for both compounds.
-This result might capture a more pronounced metallic character induced due to the extended 5$d$ orbitals of Ta ions compared with the 4$d$ orbitals of Nb ions.
-Thus, it might be possible to manipulate the band gap in the trimer-based compound family by substitution or doping in search of the exotic insulator-metal transition.
+We also found a similar tendency of the MO state in both compounds.
+Note that our calculated band gap of \BTMO is vanishingly small even in the orthorhombic configuration with $U_{\rm eff}$ = 4 eV for both compounds.
+We point out that the AF2 state is a collinear antiferromagnetic order, which can serve as a good approximate magnetic structure.